openconnectivityfoundation/swagger2x/README.md

 ## Description

-swagger2x is a python tool that generate implementations based on templates from json files.
+swagger2x is a Python tool that generate implementations based on templates from JSON files.
 It uses the [jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templates engine.

 ## Table of Contents